Leica SL vs Olympus PEN-F

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SL and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the SL and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The SL was replaced by the Leica SL2, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica SL Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the SL and PEN-F can be found, respectively, in the Leica SL Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica SL and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.